-As a result of the strong focus on safety, the Group has actively reduced its Lost Time Injury Frequency Rate (LTIFR) by almost 16% in the year to 30 June 2022.
+As a result of the strong focus on safety, the Group has actively reduced its Lost Time Injury Frequency Rate (LTIFR) by 54% over the previous 12-month period.

 8. Remunerate fairly and responsibly

 Details regarding the Board's People Committee can be found on page 7.